MicrosoftDocs/windows-dev-docs/hub/apps/how-tos/uno-multiplatform.md

 Now that you've generated the functional starting point of your multi-platform WinUI application, you can copy markup into it from the Hello World WinUI 3 project outlined in the [previous](/hub/apps/how-tos/hello-world-winui3.md) tutorial.

-1. Make sure Visual Studio has your WinUI 3 project open, then copy the child XAML elements from `MainWindow.xaml` in the WinUI 3 project to the your `MainPage.xaml` file in the Uno Platform project.
+1. Make sure Visual Studio has your WinUI 3 project open, then copy the child XAML elements from `MainWindow.xaml` in the WinUI 3 project to your `MainPage.xaml` file in the Uno Platform project.
 The `MainPage` view markup should look like this:

 ```xml
 <Page x:Class="HelloWorld.MainPage"